 As we all know, our worlds have changed dramatically during these past few months as we’ve learned to live with the challenges presented by the COVID-19 health crisis.
 Some things have changed at Calvert Hospice since our first message went out to our community, while others have remained the same.
 The safety of Calvert Hospice patients, families, staff, and volunteers remains our highest priority, and we are carefully following local, state, and federal recommendations to ensure that safety.
-Our main office remains closed, but we are available by phone, so please don’t hesitate to call with any questions, concerns, or needs.
+Our main office is now open, but we have precautions in place to ensure the safety of our staff and guests.
 Our main office number is 410-535-0892.
+Please call us if you have any questions.

 - Hospice staff are continuing to provide care to our patients at home, in facilities, and at the Hospice House.

-- Burnett Calvert Hospice House visitation remains limited but will be updated as we enter the recovery phases of this health crisis.
+- Burnett Calvert Hospice House visitation limits have changed but remain severely limited.
 Please still call the main Calvert Hospice phone number before attempting any visits to patients at this time.

 - We have started to offer virtual bereavement groups using the Zoom online platform.
 Please visit the website for more information and to register.